My Son’s Sudden Death Left Me Grief Stricken and Confused

-My emotional and intellectual struggle began four months ago when my dear son of twenty four years unexpectedly passed away from a heart condition no one knew he had.
+My emotional and intellectual struggle with child loss began four months ago when my dear son of twenty four years suddenly died from a heart condition no one knew he had.
 A kind, sweet young man, Jacob was a good son, brother, uncle, and friend to those who knew him.

-How am I going to cope with this tremendous loss in my life?
+How do I cope with child loss?
+How do I face life after losing my son?
 I felt like I’ll never experience any joy again.
-I felt like I’ll be mourning him forever.
+I felt like I’ll be grieving for him forever.

 Losing an Adult Child is a Unique Kind of Loss

 When a child is lost to us, a part of us is lost as well.
 Even after our child becomes an adult, our child remains our child.
 We just don’t ‘get over’ the loss a child.
 Grief over the loss of a child never goes away.